-In this backdrop, it is time to soon bring in reforms that would pave way for successful renewable energy deployment in all spheres.
+In this backdrop, it is time to soon bring in reforms that would pave way for successful green electricity deployment in all spheres.
 Some of the initiatives that need to be introduced or strengthened include:

 - Enabling policies for grid-connected renewable energy that should cover interconnection issues between renewable power and utilities, incentives, facilitation and clearances for land, water, and environment (wherever relevant); and

 - Regulatory provisions relating to – setting of minimum Renewable Purchase Obligation (RPO) to be met, principles of tariff determination for different technologies, provisions for trading in renewable energy, plant operation including scheduling (wherever relevant), and evacuation of power.